-Peckham Rye: Man, 29, stabbed to death
+Peckham Rye: Man, 29, stabbed to death in park

 - Published

-A 29-year-old man has died after being stabbed to death in south-east London.
+A 29-year-old man has died after being stabbed to death in a park in south-east London.

-He was found injured when police were called to Strakers Road, in Peckham Rye, at about 20:25 GMT on Friday and pronounced dead a short time later.
+He was found injured when police were called to Straker's Road, Peckham Rye Park, at about 20:25 GMT on Friday and pronounced dead a short time later.

-No arrests have been made and the area around the scene, which runs through Peckham Rye Park, has been cordoned off, the Metropolitan Police said.
+No arrests have been made and the area around the scene has been cordoned off, the Metropolitan Police said.

 His next of kin has been informed.
 The force is asking for witnesses or anyone who has information to contact them.